Investments for the Future

 EquipEx

-Montpellier University is involved in seven EquipEx projects, including one (EXTRA) led by the institution.
+The University of Montpellier is involved in seven EquipEx projects, one of which (EXTRA) is led by the university.

-Objective: to create a leading research center on infrared photonics, which is considered a key technology for future applications in the fields of communications (multimedia), energy (solar cells), imaging (for health, security, defense, etc.), and sensors.
+Objective: To establish a leading research center in infrared photonics, which is considered a key technology for future applications in the fields of communications (multimedia), energy (solar cells), imaging (for healthcare, security, defense, etc.), and sensors.

-Contributions of the project: EXTRA will enable the development of new optoelectronic components (light emitters and detectors) operating in the infrared range for these fields of application.
+Contributions of the project: EXTRA will enable the development of new optoelectronic components (light emitters and detectors) operating in the infrared spectrum for these applications.

 UM partners: IES, CTM